 Doesn’t eliminate risk - Though DCA is a good strategy to mitigate volatility in buying cryptocurrency, it doesn’t remove risk.
 You can employ DCA and lose money because prices aren’t guaranteed to keep going up.
 The DCA examples provided are for Bitcoin, which has a longer history and clearer value proposition that most other cryptos.
 Using DCA for a speculative coin won’t mitigate inherent weakness in its design or use case.

 Requires Patience - As mentioned above DCA is the slow and steady tortoise like approach to investing in crypto - it requires patience.
 This might seem frustrating, especially when Twitter is full of people bragging about massive dramatic profits during bull markets.

-Cost Averaging means that you’ll never time the exact bottom of the market, and when the market is experiencing surging prices a lump sum investment would likely prove more profitable.
+Best during a Bear Market - Cost Averaging means that you’ll never time the exact bottom of the market, and when the market is experiencing surging prices, a lump sum investment would likely prove more profitable.
 The whole point of DCA is that it is impossible to know with certainty when conditions are right for a single entry, so you’ll just have to accept that you won’t fully appreciate upswings, but will benefit once you’ve eventually been through both a bear and bull market.

-Though cost averaging is intended to be simple, there are more advanced strategies you can use.
+Though cost averaging is intended to be simple, there are more advanced strategies you can use, once you become more comfortable with the process.
 These focus on adjusting the amount of your regular investment dependent on market conditions.

-Our section on how to trade cryptocurrency looks at moving averages and technical indicators in much more detail so head over there to understand what is involved, and if you are just getting started with DCA wait until you have gained enough of an understanding of the process before adjusting your regular purchase level.
+Our section on how to trade cryptocurrency looks at moving averages and technical indicators in much more detail so head over there to understand what is involved.
+If you are just getting started with DCA wait until you have gained enough of an understanding of the process before adjusting your regular purchase level.